elibenporat/learn-to-code-rust-baseball/articles/07 - Working With Lists.md

 ## Remember Options?

 If you go back to Chapter 5, you'll remember that we had this same issue with `birth_state_province`.
 Specifically, any field which might be missing, we need to wrap in an `Option`.
 Let's go ahead and update both our `PersonTemp` (used to capture the data) and our `Person` to reflect this.
+We'll keep the `bat_side` and `pitch_hand` fields alone for now, as converting from them is slightly more complicated.

 ```rust
     #[derive(Debug, Deserialize, Clone)]